 All in all, it was a fun weekend!

-The point of this winding tale is to illustrate to you that the general idea of rest and relaxation for the average Nairobian is drinking, occasionally eating roast meat, and drinking some more.
-Nairobians will travel to Mombasa, not to enjoy the white sandy beaches, but to drink.
-They will go to Lake Naivasha for a weekend stay, not to see the hippos in the lake, but to drink.
+The point of this winding tale is to illustrate to you that the general idea of rest and relaxation for the average Nairobian is taking alcohol, occasionally eating roast meat, and taking some more alcohol.
+Nairobians will travel to Mombasa, not to enjoy the white sandy beaches, but to take alcohol.
+They will go to Lake Naivasha for a weekend stay, not to see the hippos in the lake, but to take alcohol.
 You should listen to weekend and holiday war stories being told in this city.
 The amount of fun you had is gauged by the amount of alcohol you took and the intensity of your hangover.

-Examine your weekends and how you spend your leisure time and observe how drinking has permeated our lives and anchored itself as the main recreational activity.
+Examine your weekends and how you spend your leisure time and observe how alcohol has permeated our lives and anchored itself as the main recreational activity.